Tukkos/ExercicioJava_PiramideNumeros/README.md

+### Java exercise

+This repository is an study on Java.
+To show my studies I make this number piramyd that create a number piramyd based on the number of interations you choose.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.